The Circles Around the Stars

 several small transparent ice particles, arranged side by side as they are in forming.

-Their convexity is such that the ray coming for example from point A
+Their convexity is such that the ray coming from point A

 , and from point C